Brain size: Cranial capacity

 Cranial capacity is a measure of the volume of the interior of the skull of those vertebrates who have a brain.
-The most commonly used unit of measure is the cubic centimetre (cm^{3}).
+The most commonly used unit of measure is the cubic centimeter (cm^{3}).
 The volume of the cranium is used as a rough indicator of the size of the brain, and this in turn is used as a rough indicator of the potential intelligence of the organism.
 Cranial capacity is often tested by filling the cranial cavity with glass beads and measuring their volume, or by CT scan imaging.
 A more accurate way of measuring cranial capacity, is to make an endocranial cast and measure the amount of water the cast displaces.
 In the past there have been dozens of studies done to estimate cranial capacity on skulls.
 Most of these studies have been done on dry skull using linear dimensions, packing methods or occasionally radiological methods.

-Knowledge of the volume of the cranial cavity can be important information for the study of different populations with various differences like geographical, racial, or ethnic origin.
-Other things can also affect cranial capacity such as nutrition.
-It is also used to study correlating between cranial capacity with other cranial measurements and in comparing skulls from different beings.
-It is commonly used to study abnormalities of cranial size and shape or aspects of growth and development of the volume of the brain.
-Cranial capacity is an indirect approach to test the size of the brain.
-A few studies on cranial capacity have been done on living beings through linear dimensions.
+Knowledge of the volume of the cranial cavity can be important in studying populations that differ by geographical, racial, or ethnic origin.
+Cranial capacity is influenced by environmental factors such as nutrition.
+It is also used to examine correlations between cranial capacity and other cranial measurements, and to compare skulls from different species.
+Cranial capacity measurements are commonly applied in the study of abnormalities of cranial size and shape and in research on brain growth and development.
+Cranial capacity is an indirect method of estimating brain size.
+A few studies have estimated cranial capacity in living individuals using linear cranial dimensions.